Discover what goes into implementation planning, why it’s important in project management, and how to build your implementation plan.

 With this preparation behind you, follow the steps below to build your implementation plan.

-A project goal refers to what a project team will accomplish beyond the tangible outcomes or deliverables.
+A project goal is what a project team will accomplish beyond the tangible outcomes or deliverables.
 Think of it as what a project outcome or deliverable can enable for others.
 For example, your project goal might be to develop software that makes it easier for business owners to reach customers.

-Every project carries with it some risks that may affect the outcome.
+Every project carries some risks that may affect the outcome.
 It’s important to know project risks before you launch the project and implement the steps to complete it.
 Risks might include unforeseen delays, costs, or even changes in the industry the project affects.

 Work with team members to determine the specific tasks and subtasks that must be completed for the project to come to fruition.
-Start by breaking the project goal, outcomes, and deliverables into actionable steps and lining them up in the order in which they need to be completed.
+Start by breaking the project goal, outcomes, and deliverables into actionable steps and lining them up in the order they need to be completed.
 Then, determine the actual deadlines for each step.

 Now that you have all the components of your implementation plan, the final step is to assemble them into a coherent document that includes the following: